Clinton campaign snares Box CEO in courting young tech millionaires

-SAN FRANCISCO (Reuters) - The last time Hillary Clinton ran for the White House in 2008, Aaron Levie was too busy building his start-up company to pay much attention to politics.
+SAN FRANCISCO, June 3 (Reuters) - The last time Hillary Clinton ran for the White House in 2008, Aaron Levie was too busy building his start-up company to pay much attention to politics.

 But earlier this year, the 30-year-old Levie led his company, Box, through an initial public offering, helping free a small portion of his time to support the frontrunner for the Democratic presidential nomination in 2016.
 A few weeks ago, Levie, whose company is worth more than $2 billion, agreed to host a fundraiser for Clinton.